A Beginner’s Guide to Becoming a YouTube Video Editor

 Look through everything.
 Even if it seems like a video won’t be usable, going through all footage first allows you to locate any part of a clip you might want to use.
 Labeling the files is a good way to keep track of certain clips.

 Every aspect of content should be imported into the editing software: footage, audio tracks (if recorded separately), music, still images, etc. For further organization, put each type of media into a respective folder.
 You should know where to find all clips, otherwise the process of sorting through footage can get overwhelming.
+Additionally, consider leveraging the assistance of the best AI video editing software available to streamline your editing process even further.

 Choose music first, or at least have an idea of what kind of song you want to use.
 Be intentional, as music can determine the entire tone of a project.
 If a song is energetic and fast-paced as opposed to soft and slow, this decision will induce unique emotions for the listener.